alex-christiansen/gift-card-registration/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://redeem.giftcards.com/)
+[![Product Name Screen Shot][product-screenshot]](https://redeem.giftcards.com/) **Disclaimer: This project was built for fun.
+Use this at your own risk.
+I make no promises to fix bugs or update in the future.
+The script is currently built to handle only $500 gift cards.**

 When certain gift cards are purchased, you must redeem them for a specific store.
 After redeeming them, you receive a new gift card number and pin for that specific store (and dollar value).
 The script will read inputted gift card numbers from a Google Sheets, register them through the website and then paste the resulting gift card number and pin in the Google Sheets.

 Using the python package <a href="https://pypi.org/project/selenium/">Selenium</a>, we can automate this process.
 All you need to do is upload the original gift card numbers and pins and the script does the rest.

-Disclaimer: This project was built for fun.
-Use this at your own risk.
-I make no promises to fix bugs or update in the future.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With